telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

     ![Check SHA1 signature](../images/kb/mac-certificate/certificate-sha-check.png)

-1. (Optional) Delete the `/tmp/trustSettings.xml` file after troubleshooting the issue as it is only needed to check that the `SHA-1` key is properly exported.
+1. (Optional) Delete the `/tmp/trustSettings.xml` file after troubleshooting the issue as it's only needed to check that the `SHA-1` key is properly exported.